Couple gets €90,000 compensation after bank acts obstructively

 A couple whose lender became obstructive after they fell into arrears with their buy-to-let mortgage, were awarded €90,000 in compensation last year after a ruling by the financial services watchdog.

-In that instance, the ombudsman said it was clear the couple had tried to engage with their lender, who put up obstacles, that included appointing a receiver to their property.
+In that instance, the ombudsman said it was clear the couple had tried to engage with their lender, who put up obstacles including appointing a receiver to their property.

 Mr Deering criticised the actions of some financial services providers, who he said do not act in the interests of their customers and are unwilling to engage with them to resolve disputes.

-He was speaking at his office for the first time published some of the decisions his office ruled on last year.
+He was speaking as his office for the first time published some of the decisions his office ruled on last year.

-These include awarding €3,750 to a customer whose bank opened a new account without her consent or knowledge, and awarding compensation of €3,000 to an individual who lost his no-claims bonus after reporting a crash caused by an uninsured driver.
+These include awarding €3,750 to a customer whose bank opened a new account without her consent or knowledge, and awarding compensation of €3,000 to a man who lost his no-claims bonus after reporting a crash caused by an uninsured driver.

 Correction